-1994 – Ancient Lands – Ancient Peoples was an important early part of the development of MWDCCo environment initiatives.
+1994 and 1995 – Ancient Lands – Ancient Peoples was an important early part of the development of MWDCCo environment initiatives.
 The specific concept of Ancient Lands – Ancient Peoples for solo expression emerged for her individual explorations on land sites in the Four Corner’s area.
 She explored and improvised while Verabel Call Cluff, filmmaker, documented on camera.
 This work developed an association with shamanic powers and their role in more ancient cultures.
 Maida’s tours in Asia coincided with these notions.
 Several performances emerged.
 Parallel to this was the filming of SandS CycleS on the Coral Dunes and the White Sands.
 Each performance of Ancient Lands was unique but essentially the same movement materials.
 The earliest ideas developed around research related to the Utah Project (1988-1996).
 Path, 1989 during the two-week Yellow Springs residency in Philadelphia, Spirit Path / Migration duet by Withers and Mark Thompson, and Spirit Path / Migration / Remains, quartet generated the movement style and primal intention.
 In 1993, Maida’s monumental solo, In Winds of Sand further revealed Withers interest in dance and shamanic ideas and practice.
 The work was developed as a ritual duet and then as solo.
 In this dramatic work, grounded by the association with the Earth, Maida performs as a primal figure sometimes with painted white face while employing rocks and even plastic tubes flowering from her head as a shaman figure – the power of female creativity emerging from the hole in her head.
+Early performance was in 1994 was in 1994 in Seoul, Korea for the 13th International Korean Dance Festival, Munye Thaetre.
+Music was by Kang Tae Hyun, Saxophone, and Marilia (extreme vocals recording) with projection of Utah Project film footage of the earth shot by James Byrne, and earth photos by Bruce Hucko. experimental vocals.
 Variations of the work were performed in Tokyo, Japan, Guangzhou, Guangdong Province, China; and the spectacular performance at the Jooksan Festival, Ansung, Korea (Asia Tour, 1995) on a red earth stage.

 What the press is saying